 Your software contains a large number of security flaws.
 They are corrected over time, and new versions of your software are published regularly.
 To protect your computer against online threats, it is not only important to update your operating system, but you also need to update your other software and, in particular, your browser.

 Before logging in to online services, it is very important to read about and apply good habits:

 One of the best-known scams involves a criminal sending an email that fools you into thinking it was sent by a trustworthy online company.
 Using social engineering, this email asks you to enter personal information (passwords, bank card numbers, etc.) or invites you to click on a link that takes you to a page designed to look like an official website.
 The aim is to be able to access your accounts and use them at your expense to commit criminal acts.
 In this case, your best protection is to learn to recognise these fraudulent emails.

 When you perform an online payment or banking transaction, you should always check to make sure the website address begins with ‘https’.
 This guarantees that nobody will be able to intercept your communication or any authentication passwords you enter.

 Check the reputation of a website before visiting it or purchasing any products or services from it.
 Phishing attempts, spam or suspicious adverts try to lure Internet users to scam websites or websites that try to infect their visitors’ computers with malicious software.
 You can use http://www.webutation.net and web of trust (see our article on WOT) to check the reputation of a website by entering its URL.
 CIRCL has published an abusive URL service to check if a malicious website might be hiding behind a URL.

-If, during your online banking/e-commerce session you notice a security risk or anomaly, let your bank know it right away.
+If, during your online banking/e-commerce session, you notice a security risk or anomaly, let your bank know about it right away.
 Examples of possible anomalies: